 - A ban on plastic straws, polystyrene food packaging and free shopping bags will go into effect during mid-2019

 Living in Canada, you’d think that I’d have visited BC more often.
-But, the truth is that visiting within Canada is actually quite expensive – most times it’s much cheaper for us to travel abroad.
+But, the truth is that visiting within Canada is actually quite expensive, most times it’s much cheaper for us to travel abroad.
 That’s unfortunately why I tend to visit abroad rather than within my own BEAUTIFUL country (unless you luck out and score a great deal on a flight).
 This flight cost me $502 return CDN which is actually a great deal to be honest.
-But most times it’s cheaper to do an all-inclusive somewhere – for example my trip to Cuba this past March cost me $625 (flight, resort, food and alcohol) – see much better deal to go South!
+But most times it’s cheaper to do an all-inclusive somewhere.
+For example my trip to Cuba this past March cost me $625 (flight, resort, food, alcohol and taxes).
+See much better deal to go South!

-The last time I came out West and came to see my cousin who lived on the Island in Courtenay – that is a MUST SEE – Uclulet, Tofino, Victoria, Port Hardy, Port Alberni and so much more.
+The last time I came out West and came to see my cousin who lived on the Island in Courtenay.
+Vancouver Island is a MUST SEE – Uclulet, Tofino, Victoria, Port Hardy, Port Alberni and so much more.

 1. Capilano Suspension Bridge